PZ Cussons Plc announces its unaudited interim results for the six months ended 30 November 2013.

 Our balance sheet remains strong and we have the appetite to pursue further investment opportunities which fit our strategic aims.
 I am delighted that we are declaring an interim dividend increase of 7.7%, continuing our track record of dividend growth.
 Our overall performance since the period end has been in line with management expectations.
 Whilst the trading environment in most markets remains challenging, and in particular in Asia as a result of ongoing currency weakness, brand renovation and innovation continues to drive revenue and profit growth across the Group.”

-PZ Cussons Plc announces its trading update in respect of the half year to 30 November 2014.Read More...
+PZ Cussons Plc announces its trading update in respect of the year ended 31 May 2014.Read More...

 PZ Cussons announces the exchange of contracts for the acquisition of Australian food brand Five:am.Read More...